Intro / Jump menu

 Offshore wind turbines are pictured rising out of a blue ocean.
 The sky is clear blue and the turbines can be seen disappearing into the horizon.

-The latest version of the Environmental Policy was approved in July 2023, and it demonstrates our commitment to reducing the University’s environmental impact.
+The Environmental Policy demonstrates our commitment to reducing the University’s environmental impact.

-The University's Environmental Sustainability Strategy has been developed to address the requirements of the University Strategic Plan and to achieve the strategic objective to be net zero carbon by 2030.
+Alongside our Environmental Policy is the University's Environmental Sustainability Strategy.
+This has been developed to address the requirements of the University Strategic Plan and to achieve the strategic objective to be net zero carbon by 2030.

-The Environmental Policy and Environmental Sustainability Strategy is reviewed and updated annually by the Environmental Operations Group.
+Both the Environmental Policy and Environmental Sustainability Strategy are reviewed and updated annually by the Environmental Operations Group.
+The latest versions were approved in June 2024.

 Sustainability team